Serving Families in Columbus and All of Ohio Whose Children Suffered Birth-Related Trauma

 The life care plan will encompass the totality of the economic damages and non-economic in your birth injury claim.
 Should your case proceed to trial, our attorneys can also argue for punitive damages.
 Punitive damages are an additional form of compensation that are intended to make an example of a defendant who engaged in extremely careless or malicious conduct.

 In the worst-case scenario, our lawyers also pursue compensation on behalf of families who lose a child due to birth injury.
 Although no compensation can make up for such a tragedy, recovering damages in a wrongful death claim can help you and your loved ones overcome the financial hardships you face and heal from the loss.

 How Long Do You Have to Sue for a Birth Injury?

 Ohio law generally allows very little time to file a medical malpractice claim.
 Those who have been injured by medical negligence have only one year to pursue compensation.

 However, the statute of limitations is tolled (i.e., suspended) when the claimant is a minor.
 If your child’s birth injury is discovered before he or she reaches the age of 18, you may have additional time to file a claim.

 It is important to begin working with an experienced attorney as soon as possible if you believe your child suffered a birth injury due to the negligence of a medical provider.
 The birth injury lawyers at Colombo Law will investigate your case thoroughly and adhere to all filing deadlines.

-Contact a Columbus Birth Injury Lawyer Today
+Contact Our Columbus Birth Injury Lawyers Today

 For more than 20 years, Colombo Law has been assisting clients and their families with complex personal injury cases.
 We understand the devastating impact medical negligence can have on children and their loved ones, and we are committed to pursuing fair compensation for you and your family.